 In 2015, I contributed a chapter on The ethics of touch in contemporary psychotherapy to a book edited by Noble, C. and Day, E., Psychotherapy and Counselling: Reflections on Practice (Australia: Oxford University Press).
 (See Papers menu for a copy).

-From 2014 to 2017, I taught classes in holistic and experiential counselling at Phoenix Institute and Australian College of Applied Psychology (ACAP) and the Cairnmillar Institute (CMI).
+From 2014 to 2020, I taught classes in holistic and experiential counselling at the Phoenix Institute, Australian College of Applied Psychology (ACAP) and the Cairnmillar Institute (CMI).
 Prior to that, from 2005 to 2011, I taught Psychotherapeutic Touch and the integration of verbal, relational and body-oriented skills with the Australian College of Contemporary Somatic Psychotherapy (ACCSP).

 From 1997 to 2000, I was a group therapist in the University of Melbourne Centre for Palliative Care Metastatic Breast Cancer Research Project.
 In that role I co-led supportive-expressive therapy groups for patients with metastatic breast cancer.